Tax & Estate planning How to handle “phantom distributions” from ETFs to avoid double taxation

 A bare trust (sometimes referred to as a “naked trust”), although not defined in the Income Tax Act (Canada), generally refers to a trust where the trustee has legal ownership of the property but has no other duties, obligations, and responsibilities with respect to the property as trustee.
 The trustee’s only function is to hold legal title to the property.
 In essence, a bare trust is a principal-agent relationship, which means that the trustee can reasonably be considered to act as an agent for all the beneficiaries under the trust with respect to all dealings with all trust’s properties.

-The issue with bare trusts is that they do not need specific documents or paperwork to be formally established.
+The difficulty with bare trusts is that they do not need specific documents or paperwork to be formally established.
 In some situations, bare trusts can be created inadvertently.
 This lack of formality can make many Canadians, especially those without access to advanced tax advice, unaware of the need to file a Schedule 15 and T3 return.
-We also note that confusion may arise in situations due to the broad definition of bare trust and the limited official guidance currently available.
+We also note that confusion may arise in situations due to the broad definition of a bare trust and the limited official guidance currently available.
 We are hoping that more guidance will be released by the Canada Revenue Agency (CRA) in the future.
 Given the nuanced nature of bare trusts and the potential for individuals to overlook their reporting obligations, seeking tax advice may be an important step for Canadians to take when dealing with the new trust reporting rules.

 Important information